12 Stretches for Moms After a Long Day - Baby Chick

 Butterfly pose

 Sit with the soles of your feet together and your legs forming a diamond.
-Drop the weight of your legs.
+Allow your legs to relax toward the floor.

 Rear Arm Lift